crunchy-devops/jenkins-pic/NEXUS_DOCKER_REGISTRY.md

 172.18.0.2 nexus
 ```

-### In jenkins
+## In jenkins
 how to registry an image
+Create Credentials and Bindings
-Create a job with a build
+And create a job with a build task

 ```shell
 docker login -u $USER -p $PASSWORD http://nexus:20000 docker tag systemdevformations/alpine-ssh:v2 nexus:20000/alpine-ssh:v2 docker push nexus:20000/alpine-ssh:v2
 ```